AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 ## Send a message

-Sending a message to a channel via RESTful API is basically the same as sending a message to a chat group.
+Sending a message to a channel via the RESTful API is basically the same as sending a message to a chat group.
 The only difference lies in the setting of `to`.
 For sending a channel message, you need to set the `to` parameter to the targeted channel ID.

 For details, see [Send a group message](https://docs.agora.io/en/agora-chat/restful-api/message-management#send-a-group-message).

 ## Add a reaction

-Adds a reaction to the specified message.
+Adds a [reaction](https://docs.agora.io/en/agora-chat/client-api/reaction) to the specified message.

 ### HTTP request